bmelanman/open-gimbal/README.md

 # open-gimbal
 An open-source gimbal implementation using PX4 autopilot and the ARK cannode

+## Before running the installer:

+Ensure that python3 is updated to the latest avaiable releasse for your system.
+In the case of Ubuntu 18.04 LTS (the recommended installation canidate), a minimum of python3.8 is required.

 ## Command to clone this repo along with its submodules

 ```bash